drts01/notes/stackedit/presentations/2018-py-pkging.md

 ## .\. contents::
-### TOC
 1. Current (Legacy) Packaging Story
 	1. Overview of tooling
-	1. ExamMinimal Python Distribution
+	1. Example of a Minimal Python Distribution
 1.
 	1. Changes in Progress
 	1. Overview of tooling
-	1. A modern workflow
+	1. Example of a Modern Workflow

 _notes:
 * going to go over tools